ArchiMoebius/services/README.md

 DNS sink-hole for unwanted requests

-## Uptime-Kuma

-Pretty status dashboard to keep tabs on network services and/or external websites

 ## Smallstep-CA

 An amazing set of utilities to manage PKI

+## Static

+nginx static host - quick file share.

 ## Traefik

 Think nginx, but better

+## Uptime-Kuma

+Pretty status dashboard to keep tabs on network services and/or external websites